BenjaminShinar/Books-Resources/Effective CPP/Effective CPP.md

 </summary>

 Template <class T> and template <typename T> are usually the same.
-But not always, and typename should be prefered, because it has some stuff that only it can do.
+But not always, and typename should be preferred, because it has some stuff that only it can do.

 In a template, we can refer to two kinds of names.